Alex Tsakiris / Future of Inquiry

 AI-enabled research infrastructure for anomalous communication claims.

 Signal Beyond tests whether medium-generated statements contain target-specific information that exceeds matched AI-generated zero-information controls under blinded scoring.
-Survival is a hypothesis; anomalous communication is the empirical target.
+The project is now in active beta with a live sitter registration path.

 Visit Signal Beyond